Chapter 2 : Heroes

 | ||Rating: 15+||Chapter Reviews: 6|

-Hermione’s smile broadened and she lent in and kissed him, to which Ron responded with enthusiasm.
-After a little while Ron stiffened.
-Hermione pulled back only to see a tear in Ron’s eye and a pained expression replace the beatific smile he had so recently worn.
+Hermione’s smile broadened and she lent in and kissed him.
+Ron placed his am over Hermione and pulled her close, returning her kiss with enthusiasm.
+Suddenly, Ron’s body stiffened and became unresponsive, causing Hermione to pull back in confusion.
+Ron’s eyes were clouded and a pained expression had replaced the blissful smile he had so recently worn.

-Ron held her tightly, drawing all the comfort he could from her as he allowed himself to sob quietly.
-After a while he sat up and smiled down at Hermione.
+Ron held her tightly, drawing all the comfort he could as he allowed himself to sob quietly.
+After a while, he sat up and smiled down at Hermione.

 “You’ll stay with me today?”

 Ron looked around the room.
-A table had had been set up.
-A large platter of sandwiches and a pitcher of pumpkin juice had been placed on it.
+A table had had been set, holding a large platter of sandwiches and a chilled pitcher of pumpkin juice.
 They both had that light pink glow that indicated a fresh lock charm had been placed on them.
-Getting out his wand he released the lock and grabbed a sandwich.
-He was starved.
-“Room service has arrived,” he mumbled through a full mouth.
-He poured a pumpkin juice for himself and Hermione and handed one to her.
-There was also an envelope addressed to Harry on the table.
+Getting out his wand he released the lock and was immediately assaulted by the smells of bacon and fresh bread.
+Grabbing a thick sandwich, he mumbled through a full mouth “Room service has arrived.”
+He poured two pumpkin juices and handed one to Hermione.
+There was an envelope addressed to Harry on the table.
 Ron was pretty sure it was in Ginny’s handwriting.
-“There a note for you here too mate,” he said.
+“There a note for you here too, mate,” he said.

-He then noticed that a set of fresh clothes had been set out for each of them on one of the free beds.
-Ron realised that someone must have come in while they slept and placed them there.
+Ron then noticed that a set of fresh clothes had been set out for each of them on one of the free beds.
+He realised that someone must have come in while they slept and placed them there.
 They would have noticed him and Hermione sharing a bed.
-He realised too that he didn’t care.
+He realised, too, that he didn’t care.
 They had both been fully clothed and on top of the bed.
 Even if they weren’t, he couldn’t care.
 He and Hermione were together now and as far he was concerned the whole world could know.
 They had come too far, faced too much together to be embarrassed or deterred now.
 It was up to him and Hermione and only him and Hermione as to what happened between them now.

-There was a fresh bouquet of flowers on top of the clothes clearly meant for Hermione.
+There was a fresh bouquet of flowers on top of the clothes laid out for Hermione.
 Ron picked them up and presented them to her with a flourish.
-“Someone loves you my Lady.”
+“Someone loves you, my Lady.”

 She smiled.
 “They’re lovely!
 Where did they come from?”

-“Over there, on top of the clothes that have been set out for you.
+“Over there, on top of those clothes.
 There’s a fresh set for each of us.”

-Talk of clothes made them all realise what a state they were in.
-They were still wearing the same clothes they had worn during the battle.
-Their clothes were torn and tattered, their faces were streaked with grime and their hair was peppered with dust from falling masonry.
-Hermione’s bushy hair was almost white.
+Hermione’s attention was immediately drawn to their physical state.
+Their clothes, battle worn, were torn and tattered, their faces were streaked with grime and their hair was peppered with dust from falling masonry.
+Hermione’s bushy hair was frizzled and almost white.

 “We are a frightful sight aren’t we,” laughed Hermione.
 “Ron, how could you have kissed me when I look like this?”

-“It’s not mine Hermione, at least I don’t thinks so,” said Ron gently.
+“It’s not mine, Hermione, at least I don’t think so,” said Ron gently.
 He was briefly struck with horror that it might be Fred’s, but then he realised that Fred wasn’t really bleeding.
 He had been crushed.
 He didn’t want to think about that either.

 Hermione looked at him gratefully, picked up the fresh set of clothes, went into the bathroom and closed the door.
-The bathroom was laid out much like the bathroom in her own dorm.
+The bathroom was laid out much like the one in her own dorm.
 There was a change area and several shower stalls.
-It was much less frilly though and it looked bare without all the brushes and bottles and tubes of perfumes and lotions and potions that usually choked the girls’ bathroom.
+It was much less frilly, though, and it looked bare without all the brushes and bottles and tubes of perfumes and lotions and potions that usually choked the girls’ bathroom.

-She stripped out of her clothes and, knowing she would never want to wear any of these items ever again, she vanished them all with a wave of her wand, all except her belt.
-She stepped into the shower and let the hot water flow over her, washing away the grime and the dust and her tears.
+She stripped out of her tattered clothes and, knowing she would never want to wear any of these items ever again, she vanished them all with a wave of her wand, all except her belt.
+She stepped into the shower and let the hot water flow over her, washing away the grime and the dust and the blood and the tears.